-Did you know that every year, more than 5,000 people die from motorcycle crashes?
+Did you know that every year, more than 5,000 people die from motorcycle accidents?
 And, that motorcycle deaths happen 28 times more frequently than other types of fatal crashes?
 Even though motorcycles are fun to ride, they clearly have their dangers- especially at high speeds.
 Luckily, there are plenty of things you can do to ensure a safe ride on your motorcycle.

 Being aware of the leading causes of motorcycle accidents is a huge part of motorcycle safety.
 Check out this guide to learn about the top causes of motorcycle accidents and how to prevent them.